giovannabbottino/notebook/_docs/data_structure/tree.md

 }
 ```

-And the same logic aplies to:
+And the same logic aplies to the Preorder and Postorder.
+Make recursives calls to print in the chosen order.

 ```c
 void printTreePreorder(Node * node){